 Safety tips for driving in winter

-High winds are common in Iceland so do keep this in mind when driving on exposed roads.
+High winds are common in Iceland, so do keep this in mind when driving on exposed roads.
 Go easy on corners and be extra careful when opening your camper van doors.
 One of the most common insurance claims in Iceland for hired cars and campers is for door damage.
 The wind can just snatch the door away from you!
-So make sure that your whole party are aware and always open doors slowly and mindfully.
-One more piece of safety advice as you explore Iceland is to keep well topped up with fuel.
-When you pass a gas station pull in and use it.
+So make sure that your whole party is aware and always open doors slowly and mindfully.
+One more piece of road safety advice as you explore Iceland is to keep well topped up with fuel.
+When you pass a gas station, pull in and use it.

 Packing essentials for a winter trip

-If you are planning on camping in Iceland then a bit of preparation is essential.
-For any trip to Iceland at this time of year you will need a warm wardrobe.
-Microfibers work best for layering up and of course a decent technical wind and waterproof jacket and trousers.
+If you are planning on camping in Iceland, then a bit of preparation is essential.
+For any trip to Iceland at this time of year, you will need a warm wardrobe.
+Microfibers work best for layering up and, of course, decent technical wind and waterproof jackets and trousers.

-When you hire a camper van you will have a heating system and sleeping bags included.
+As we said before, when you hire a campervan, you'll have a heating system and sleeping bags included.
 Even so, you might like to bring some extras.
-Fleece blankets, bed socks and hot water bottles can help make things even snugger.
-Snacks from home, refillable drinking water bottles and a thermos or two are all good ideas.
+Fleece blankets, bed socks, and hot water bottles can help make things even snugger.
+Snacks from home, refillable drinking water bottles, and a thermos or two are all good ideas.